axelarnetwork/gmp-forecaller/README.md

     > If `ozd` and `wallet` are both set, the forecaller uses the `ozd` option and ignores the parameter setup in `wallet`.

-  - `symbols` is a list of all assets supported by the forecaller.
-The instantiator must specify each asset's symbol, decimal, and min/max amount conditions.
+  - `symbols`: The list of assets transferred that will be forecalled.
+The instantiator must specify each asset's symbol, decimal, and min/max amount conditions. `min` is the minimum, and `max` is the maximum value of each transfer.

     An example: